awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

 ------

-   For more information about what you see in the output, see [View nodes](view-nodes.md)\.
+   For more information about what you see in the output, see [View Kubernetes resources](view-kubernetes-resources.md)\.

 1. View the workloads running on your cluster\.

    ```
-   kubectl get pods --all-namespaces -o wide
+   kubectl get pods -A -o wide
    ```

    Example output: